Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 - `this@lambda`, where `lambda` is a [label][Labels] provided for a [lambda literal][Lambda literals] currently being declared (that is, this-expression is located in the lambda expression body), refers to the implicit receiver object of the lambda expression;
 - `this@outerFunction`, where `outerFunction` is the name of a function which takes [lambda literal][Lambda literals] currently being declared as an immediate argument (that is, this-expression is located in the lambda expression body), refers to the implicit receiver object of the lambda expression.

-  > Note: `this@outerFunction` notation is exclusive with `this@lambda` notation, meaning if a lambda literal is labeled, `this@outerFunction` cannot be used.
+  > Note: `this@outerFunction` notation is mutually exclusive with `this@lambda` notation, meaning if a lambda literal is labeled `this@outerFunction` cannot be used.

   > Note: `this@outerFunction` and `this@label` notations can be used only in lambda literals which have an extension function type, i.e., have an implicit receiver.

   > Important: any other forms of this-expression are illegal and should result in a compile-time error.

-In case there are several entities labeled `this` can refer to via the same name, the [closest label][Labels] is used.
+In case there are several entities with the same label, labeled `this` refers to the [closest label][Labels].

 > Example:
 >